 - Selections can be made online.

-- Where appropriate, course requests should indicate levels of English/language arts, mathematics, world language, Special Education or ELL.
+- Where appropriate, course requests should indicate levels of English/language arts, mathematics, world language, Special Education or ELL, and exploratory electives.

 - Student data base consolidates course requests and becomes a prerequisite to schedule construction and assignment of students to sections.